In this article, you will find information on:

 What is a queue?
 Is this a ring group?

-“Queue” is a generic term that includes Talkdesk ring groups today and will include email, SMS, and chat groupings in the future.
+“Queue” is a generic term that includes Talkdesk ring groups and also email, SMS, and chat groupings.

 Why are there so many queues in the dropdown?